Member of the Bacon family

 - Early C14

-The problem of identification has two aspects: the arms on the shield and with the dating of the effigy.
-The shield has two mullets pierced (also interpreted as two rowell spurs) in chief, the arms of Bacon, but are differentiated by a bend fusilly on the lower part.
-Joseph Foster, in the late nineteenth century, identified the effigy as Sir Henry Bacon and gave his arms as gules a bend fusily sable, on a chief argent two spur-rowells of the second.
+The arms on the shield have two mullets pierced in chief (also interpreted as two rowel spurs), the arms of Bacon, but are differentiated by a bend fusily on the lower part.
+Joseph Foster, in the late nineteenth century, identified the effigy as Sir Henry Bacon and gave his arms as Gules a bend fusily sable, on a chief argent two spur-rowells of the second.
 This breaks the long-standing heraldic rule that colours shall not lie on colours.
 His source for the arms but not the identification seems to have been Hervey, who made his notes in 1561 and had the letter b as a label pointing to the bend on his drawing of the shield.
 He put g (gules) as the ground for this part of the shield, and or as the ground in chief and had another label b pointing one of the mullets.
 He repeated this on one of the shields on Sabine Bacon's brass, except that there was no bend to be labelled.
 The b was presumably interpreted by Foster as black (sable), which would have been correct for the mullets, but might it not have another meaning?
 Unless there is colour remaining, tinctures on the shields on brasses are difficult to determine without information from other sources.
 May b not be signifying that the surface of the brass was left blank?
 The surface could have been recessed and scored to take a colour that could no longer made out.
 Hervey, as a professional herald, would presumably have written sa for sable.
-No known member of the Bacon family was recorded bearing arms with a bend fusilly.
+No known member of the Bacon family bore arms with a bend fusilly.

-The problem of dating the effigy arises for two reasons.
-The first is that the brass was manifestly not engraved by the workshops responsible for the other comparable armoured figures.
-The figure is less boldly engraved and the design, while similar, seems weak in comparison.
+The effigy is also difficult to date precisely.
+It was manifestly not engraved by the workshops responsible for other comparable armoured figures.
+It is less boldly engraved and the design, while similar, seems weak in comparison.
 The use of plate armour suggests a date similar to that of Sir William Fitzralph at Pebmarsh in Essex, now thought to date from 1331-8, as does the use of strips of brass for the marginal inscription.
-Sir William's armour differs in that he has plates protecting the upper surface of his feet, which it is known from old drawings that Bacon did not.
+Sir William's armour differs in that he has plates protecting the upper surface of his feet, which old drawings show that Bacon did not.
 Bacon's ailettes are rectangular rather than round and his smaller shield is supported by a much less substantial shoulder strap.

-Sally Badham came to the conclusion that the brass represented John Bacon, son of Sabine.
+Sally Badham concluded that the brass represented John Bacon, son of Sabine.
 He probably died shortly after 1304.
-She recognised that the armour and marginal inscription counted against this view but argued that they were not conclusively negative as they represented nothing that could not be paralleled at around 1305.
-She assigned the brass to the Ashford series, a series attributed to master Ralph, a marbler working producing incised slabs and brasses between c.
+She recognised that the armour and marginal inscription counted against this view but argued that they were not conclusive as they represented nothing that could not be paralleled around 1305.
+She assigned the brass to the Ashford series, attributed to master Ralph, a marbler producing incised slabs and brasses between c.
 1273 and c.
 1308.
-Claude Blair did not accept her arguments and favoured a date in the 1330s because of the armour and the English tendency to lag behind continental Europe in the armour they favoured both on the battlefield and on the effigies that commemorated them.
+Claude Blair did not accept her arguments and favoured a date in the 1330s because of the English tendency to lag behind continental Europe in the armour they favoured, both on the battlefield and on monuments.